barryclark/jekyll-now/_posts/2019-08-07-configure-spa-at-runtime.md

 The entrypoint will move the static files (with our evaluated `env-config.js`) to a common volume between our image and the NGinx container.

-What I like in this solution, is that the developer just takes care of the application and not how it isserved.
+What I like in this solution, is that the developer just takes care of the application and not how it is served.
 The DevOps can then choose its preferred way to deploy the application: NGinx, Apache or S3.
 For instance, to deploy our application on an S3 bucket, we just need to run:

 ```console